PurpleSpy/ImageColorChannelSplitter/README.md

 Args may be individual image, files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image

-Images that were downloaded from url and clipboard images will be saved to thisappdir\imgdownloads
+Images that were downloaded from url and clipboard images will be saved to thisprogramdir\imgdownloads

 --- OPTIONS ---